Music School was founded on a principle of inclusion and accessibility, which remains

 A change in admissions policies in the late 1950s allowing for the enrollment of private full-paying students and expanding the school’s reach catapulted the school into a period of aggressive growth.
 As both the student body and the curriculum expanded, NMS rapidly outgrew its space yet again.
 In 1964, NMS embarked on a building fund campaign for the present facility at 100 Audubon Street.
 This location would be the school's first facility to be designed with the appropriate acoustical fittings necessary for a music school and, when it opened in 1968, became the first building to anchor the newly designated Audubon Arts district.

 Today, Audubon Street is a thriving artistic community home to numerous arts organizations and business ventures.
 The 30,000-square-foot NMS facility at 100 Audubon Street houses 33 studios, practice rooms, a recital hall and administrative offices.
 The school mounted a capital campaign in 2005 and raised $6 million to completely renovate the facility with major support from the State of Connecticut, foundations and individuals.

-The student body is currently 2500 children and adult students and there are more than 150 weekly classes and 200 annual performances and events.
-The school also has a nationally renowned Ensemble Program with more than 100 ensembles from duos and trios to auditioned youth orchestras.
-Of the student body, 80% are children / youth; 20% are adults, one quarter of whom are senior citizens; and 37% represent minority groups.
-We have more than 220 public school students from the New Haven school system and 15% of our student population benefits from school sponsored financial assistance.
+The student body is currently 3200 children and adult students and there are more than 150 weekly classes and 200 annual performances and events, and many off-site programs.
+The school also has a nationally renowned Ensemble Program with more than 100 ensembles, ranging from duos and trios to auditioned youth orchestras.
+Of the student body, 65% are children/youth; 35% are adults, almost half of whom are senior citizens; and 37% represent minority groups.
+We have almost 200 public school students from the New Haven school system and nearly 10% of our student population benefits from school sponsored financial assistance.